quorumcontrol/tupelo-docs/docs/whitepaper.md

 $$

-If a Signer detects a deadlock condition in view $V$ it applies the fork choice rule to select the best block $B$ and gossips a new `PREPARE(B,T,C,V+1,S)` message.
+If a Signer detects a deadlock condition in view $V$ it applies the fork choice rule to select the best block $B$ and gossips a new `PREPARE$(B,T,C,V+1,S)$` message.
 This `PREPARE` message also includes the minimal set of `PREPARE` messages that prove deadlock in $V$ and justify the view change.
 If a Signer is currently in the prepared or proposed states for view $V$ (or lower) and receives such a `PREPARE` message then it can use the view justification to transition to the deadlocked state for view $V$ and start ignoring any messages for $T$ with $V \lt V+1$.
 The Signer then applies the fork choice rule to select the best block for view $V+1$ and if it matches the one in the received `PREPARE` just appends its signature and gossips the `PREPARE`.
 Otherwise it creates, signs, and gossips a new `PREPARE` message with the chosen block.

 The fork choice rule is:
-> *Given the set of all known proposals for extending tip T (i.e. all `PREPARE(B,T,C,V,S)` messages received), choose the one where hash(B) has the lowest value.*
+> *Given the set of all known proposals for extending tip T (i.e. all `PREPARE$(B,T,C,V,S)$` messages received), choose the one where hash(B) has the lowest value.*

 The fork choice rule is only applied for views $V \gt 0$, i.e. when the view changes due to a deadlock condition.
 For $view\= 0$, the Signer always votes for the first block proposal it sees, which, in the common case, does not have any conflicting proposals and is committed without any view changes.